 A Basic Guide to Choosing a Folding Bike

 Easy transport: Folded up, these bikes fit easier in most cars without the need to invest in a rack.
-We generally drive either a 4WD or a hatchback, and both have enough room for three bicycles and one passenger in the back.
-Eka and I also have a strong dose of wanderlust as you can tell from our growing collection of rides, and the bikes are now our main mode of transport when travelling, supplemented by train rides in between (and air travel of course).
-They pack fairly well without much disassembly.
+We generally drive either a 4WD or a hatchback, and both have enough room for three foldies and one passenger in the back.
+The bikes are now our main mode of transport when travelling, supplemented by train/bus rides in between (and flights of course).
+Foldies and breakaway bikes pack fairly well depending on your ride/travel plans.

-Again, it all boils down to what you plan to use the bike for.
+Again, it all boils down to what you use the bike for.

 Make a checklist for your shortlist

-Here are several other considerations that will make this task easier.
+Here are several other considerations that will make the task of choosing your bicycle easier.

-Price: In Malaysia, foldies can range between an estimated MYR500 - MYR15,000, depending on the quality.
+Price: In Malaysia (or elsewhere too), foldies can range between an estimated MYR500 - MYR15,000, depending on the quality.
 If you include break-away bikes in the mix, the most expensive I have come across is MYR80,000 and it can always cost even more than that depending on your components.
 That’s double the price of my trusty hatchback car, which comes equipped with an engine and keeps me dry in the rain!
 As with all bikes, the golden rule is you get what you pay for.
-Most folks I talk to are fairly price sensitive, but I broke out of my own price limit when I realised that I wanted a certain level of riding comfort and certain features.
+Just like the average Malaysian, I was and still am fairly price sensitive, but I broke out of my own price limit when I realised that I wanted a certain level of riding comfort and certain features.

-Folding mechanism: There are three main types available in the country, and each have different pros and cons.
-This is often determined by the price as well.
+Folding mechanism: There used to be three main types available in the country, with different pros and cons.
 The most popular is the half or mid horizontal fold variety (Java, Dahon, Tern), although this design puts stress on the frame with frequent usage or when carrying heavy loads.
-The triangle hinge vertical fold (Birdy, Bike Friday) bikes are also gaining popularity, as these eliminate the problem of stress points, and often come with built-in suspension.
-The less common variety is the swivel fold (Montague).
-There are also bikes that feature two different folds for compactness (Brompton), or those that require minimal disassembly (Reach, Ori/Mezzo).
-There are also break-away foldies like the Alex Moulton, where the frame can be disassembled into two parts to fit into travel suitcases.
+The triangle hinge vertical fold (Birdy, Bike Friday, Tyrell) bikes are also gaining popularity, as these eliminate the problem of stress points, and often come with built-in suspension.
+The less common variety is the swivel fold (Montague, Change Bike).
+There are also bikes that feature two or three different folds for compactness (Brompton), or those that require minimal disassembly (Reach, Ori/Mezzo).
+There are also break-away foldies (Alex Moulton/Ritchey/bikes with S&S couplers), where the frame can be disassembled into two parts to fit into travel suitcases.
 Today though, there are many new foldie designs and those with e-assist incorporated, as bike commuting needs grows worldwide.

 Weight: This will greatly determine how much effort is required to ride the bike, and whether you can move or transport it easily.
 The key is to match it to your chosen activity, and your physical capability.
 I have a back condition that means no heavy lifting, (a rule i break every now and then due to strength I’ve built up through weight training) and this was a huge factor in my own decision.
 Another thing to remember is that foldies in general are always heavier than full sized bikes despite being smaller (yes, it really is true!), because the folding system adds more weight to the frame.
 There are foldies that weigh less than 10kgs, if you’re willing to pay for one.
 The weight weenies of the world know this rule well, shedding weight will definitely be a hit to your pocket.
 There will also be some safety considerations to these lightweight bikes, because remember that to make a bike lighter there will also be a weight limit for the rider too.

 Ease of transport: This is obviously linked to the weight of the bike, in addition to the compactness of the fold.
 Some foldies cannot be wheeled when folded, which can be a problem when you need to lug it around in restricted areas like train platforms and inside buildings.
-Also, is air travel an important criteria?
-Ask yourself if you’d like to travel with the bike, because some foldies are easier to fly with than others.
+Also, ask yourself if you’d like to travel with the bike, because some foldies are easier to fly with than others.
 You might also want to consider a breakaway bike rather than the traditional foldie, since these definitely pack easier and will either come with a dedicated suitcase or fit into a generic one.
 Some foldies need to be disassembled like a full sized bike for travel, rather than being able to travel in folded form.

 Wheel size: Folding bikes come in a variety of wheel sizes.
-For compactness, the 16” wheel size on the Brompton gives the most compact fold.
+For compactness, the 16” wheel size that some brands use gives the most compact fold.
 Small wheels are also generally stronger and stiffer, due to the shorter spoke lengths.
-The key thing to note about smaller wheels is that you will feel the imperfections of the road more than let’s say a 700c wheel.
-With that said, there are also a lot of folding bikes that use the larger 20” sizes (406 and 451) and they feel great on the road, there are also foldies that can match the speed of full sized bikes thanks to 26” and 27.5”/650B wheels and a tiny bit more effort.
+The key thing to note about smaller wheels is that you will feel the imperfections of the road more than a full sized 700c wheel.
+With that said, there are also a lot of folding bikes that use the larger 20” sizes (406 and 451) which feel better on the road, there are also foldies that can match the speed of full sized bikes thanks to 26” and 27.5”/650B wheels and a tiny bit more effort.
 In terms of acceleration, small wheels are pretty fast on stop and go rides and are great for city riding.
 However, basic physics prove that bigger wheels are still more suited for longer distances as they have more momentum which takes less effort to sustain constant speeds.

 Suspension: Most foldies are made of either aluminium or alloy, so they do not absorb shocks in the same manner as traditional steel frames.
 Some offer no suspension at all, some have front or rear suspension built into their folding mechanism, some have both.
 If you plan to ride on more than just smooth tarmac, some form of suspension will come in handy.
 The Brompton is one of the few foldies with a chromoly steel frame that naturally absorbs shocks, which also helps to offset the smaller wheel size.
 There are also new brands of foldies that are made of carbon fibre or titanium, for a more lightweight feel.
-Full suspension models like the Birdy use elastomers for both the front and rear to absorb road imperfections and gives the feeling of larger sized wheels.
+Full suspension models like the Birdy and Moulton use the suspension to absorb road imperfections and give more comfort.
 In the end, it is always best to find a shop that allows you to do a test ride to get a good feel, if not, reading extensive reviews is your next best option.

 Future upgrades: Is the foldie compatible with standard full sized bike components or specialised parts only?
 This is especially true when it comes to tyre sizes, since there are limited options for small wheels.
 Some foldies also use proprietary technology that are not compatible with parts for full sized bicycles, or complementary products will be insanely overpriced and sold by third party manufacturers.
-You’ll appreciate the wide range of choices when looking for specific components, something we experienced with sourcing items for our own Change and Ritchey upgrades or replacement parts over the years.
+You’ll appreciate a wide range of choices when looking for specific components, something we experienced with sourcing items for our own Change and Ritchey upgrades or replacement parts over the years.

 Customisable options, several small wheel options over wide range of models for different uses, designed to fit into a suitcase for travel or bike bag for commuting.
 No suspension.

 Most compact fold, chromoly steel frame, 16" wheels, rear suspension built into folding mechanism.
 Fits into carry-on flight cases, and most universally accepted onto public transport.
 Easily wheeled while folded.
 Many colour options.

 Full-size geometry, 700c wheels.
 Patented swivel fold with strong clamp lock underneath top tube and secondary lock.
 Full suspension MTB, hybrid and road models available.
-Passed European Racing Bike frame test, EN 14781.
+Passed European frame tests for both racing bikes and MTBs.
 Read our review of the Change Bike DF-702.

-Best value for money, wide range of models but best known for urban cycling.
+Best value for money, wide range of models but best known for urban cycling and bike commuting.
 Established brand made by the largest foldie-manufacturer in the world, holds patent for folding mechanism.

 Most affordable starter foldie, carbon frame model also available.
-Compatible with wide range of components.
+Considered one of the more reputable Chinese brands.

 Full-sized frame, unique swivel fold system, minimal disassembly but no handlebar fold and no break in frame.
 Different models for on and off-road, folding MTB originally designed for US military paratroopers.